linhhktran/stress-factor/README.md

 df.head()
 ```

-Let's take a quick look through data info to see if any missing values
+Let's take a quick look through the data info to see if any missing values
 ```python
 df.info()
 ```